 After grad school, I co-founded BlinkTag Inc with my good friend and colleague Jed Horne.
-We do web development, data analysis and planning consulting, often working at the intersection of technology, transportation and city planning.
+BlinkTag does web and app development, data analysis and planning consulting, working at the intersection of technology, transportation and city planning.
 I now work full time for myself on projects for clients that include government agencies, non-profits, academics projects and small companies.

 I enjoy cycling, skiing, architecture, playing the piano and flute, photography and world travel.

 I maintain Foursquare lists of my favorite things, sorted by city.